kiba/Writings/atg/chp4_welcome_to_the_future.md

 "Then as far as we're concerned, we're done with him."

-"As long as the deposition of Mr. Swift don't change change, then yes, we should be alright."
+"We still need to keep a watch on him.
+If Swift's deposition changed, we'll let you know."

 "Let's move on to the next topic.
 I asked you to provide a plan on how to contact his government."

-The greying man cleared out his throat, before handling him the folder.
+The greying man handed Hammond a folder.
 "I believe this will be mostly a diplomatic operation, rather than an intelligence one, but it still require our expertise in planning covert operation.
-The overall plan is as followed, our diplomatic envoy will deliver himself to a military base, which will get him arrested.
+The overall plan is as followed: Our diplomatic envoy will deliver himself to a military base, which will get him arrested.
 In a briefcase are all select classified materials that will prove our story.
 The envoy himself will be a double of the one that existed on their Earth."

-"Proving our story by using classified materials and catching their attention?
+"Catching their attention by using classified materials and proving our story using a doppleganger?
 If they don't believe it, then something might happen that the materials will be released to the public."

 "It's a calculated risk.
-My analysts will select materials that will be of interest to that government yet not pose a dangerous threat to national security if exposed.
-The president will be giving his own take.
-If it's a GO, then we'll execute the plan."
+My analysts will select materials that will be of interest to that government yet not pose too much of a risk to national security should it be exposed to their public.
+The president himself will be reviewing the documents before we have a go."

 "I understand.
 When will I expect this to be done?"

-"Three weeks is the deadline. "
+"I given my team a deadline of three weeks to prepare for this mission."

 ***
 **Colonel Frank Cromwell**
 **Hawthorne, Infopunk-Earth**
 **September 25, 2015**

 The future wasn't only defined by what's there, but also what's missing.
-A common form of reference between nineteen ninety-eight and two thousand fifteen was the television.
+A common form of reference between nineteen ninety-eight and two thousand fifteen was the television screen.
 The device was much flatter, while providing greater clarity and resolution.
 However, the biggest change was the programming.
 The owner of the house declined to get any cable at all, instead subscribing to services like 'youtube' and 'netflix'.

-Another change that Cromwell didn't expect was the disappearance of the landline.
+What Cromwell also didn't expect was the disappearance of the landline phone.
 His host told him, that like cable, it was outdated.
 Instead, everyone carried 'smartphones', a mobile general purpose computing device cramped into the form of a cellphone.
 It didn't really look like the cellphone he remembered, but that was the explanation.

 Only later, Cromwell understood that not everyone cut out cable or their landline, but it was steadfastly becoming the case.